fbpx

 Dog Attack Injuries

-In our experience as dog attack lawyers in Hamilton, children attacked by dogs are mainly inflicted through biting, although smaller children can also experience other physical injuries.
-In one pubmed study entitled “Dog bite injuries in children” it was reported that the head and neck was involved in greater than 67% of all dog attacks.
-It was also noted that pit bulls caused 25% of bite injuries, require 66% of these victims to require operative intervention.
-In total, the study reported 44 procedures involving the head and neck, 21 involving extremities, and 6 involving other areas of the body.
-More importantly, all children 5 years of age and under had suffered sehead and neck injuries.
+It was also noted that pit bulls caused 25% of bite injuries, and 66% of these victims required operative intervention.
+The study reported 44 procedures involving the head and neck, 21 involving extremities, and 6 involving other areas of the body.
+More importantly, all children 5 years of age and under had suffered head and neck injuries.

-Puncture Wounds, Lacerations and Cuts: The “bite and rip” motion of a dog bite is extremely common during dog attacks.
-Puncture and lacerations can bleed profusely, Since many dog attacks on kids will result in injury around the face, cuts to the eyes can occur as well, which can cause eye injuries and issues with visions in the future.
 Puncture wounds and bites to the hand and forearm are extremely common in pediatric dog attacks because of children trying to defend themselves.
 Although bites are usually minor, aggressive dogs or larger may cause extensive bites on smaller kids which could result in extremely serious injuries including lacerations of the skin, muscle, and tendons as well as fractures, arterial and nerve injuries, and traumatic amputations of fingers.

 Puncture wounds to the face, head and neck are also extremely common.
 In one very recent 2018 study in the Craniomaxillofacial Trauma Reconstruction Journal entitled “Dog Bite Injuries in the Head and Neck Region: A 20-Year Review” it was noted that out of all the dog bite victims studied from 1998 to 2018, most victims who sustained dog bite injuries in the head and neck region seem to be children, specifically toddlers.
-They noted that due to their height, it is possible they are more prone to dog bite injuries in the head and neck region.
-The most common areas of serious injury were to the upper lip, lower lip, nose, cheek, chin, eyelids, forehead, scalp, neck, ear, and occipital regions.

 Internal injuries: A dog’s bite can cause serious internal injuries as it rips through a child’s body.
 Punctured lungs, torn internal organs, and internal bleeding can result from a dog’s attack and can require serious medical attention.

 • Broken bones: Although the dog’s sharp teeth and claws are worth paying close attention to, it cannot be understated how powerful a dog’s bite can be.
-Depending on the species, a dog’s bite can fracture or break a bone, particularly in the case of kids, whose bones may not have fully formed and hardened.
+Depending on the species, a dog’s bite can fracture or break a bone, particularly for children whose bones may not have fully formed and hardened.

 1. Ask for permission before petting a dog: Not only is this polite and good to practice in general, but a dog’s owner is the best judge of the dog’s current behaviour and condition and should know whether the dog is safe for an unknown child to pet.